DennyM55/learning-java/src/main/java/org/example/interview/README.md

-﻿# Interview Questions
+# Interview Questions

 This area contains questions actually encountered in interviews.

 Questions are organized by technical concept rather than company.
+The `qXXX` prefix is the stable question ID, so links and notes can keep pointing to the same question even when the content improves.

-The qXXX prefix is the stable question ID.
+If multiple companies ask the same question, reuse the same question folder instead of duplicating it under another company name.

-If multiple companies ask the same question, reuse the same question rather than duplicate it.
+Existing `org.example.streams` and `org.example.threads` packages are general learning and practice code.
+They remain separate from this interview area.

-Existing org.example.streams and org.example.threads are general learning/practice code and remain untouched.
+Each question folder should be self-contained: the README explains the question, the concept, the interview answer, the solution approach, common follow-ups, and quick revision notes.
+Runnable Java examples are added only where code helps teach the concept.